atlisg/vegan-bot/pm.md

 * Remove Source Code from menu
 * Refactor Select Bot to a dropdown
 * Fix select bot logic with regard to url params and subscriptions
+* Click outside menu bar should close it
+* Click outside select bot should close it